jamalmoir/goaler/README.md

 # Goaler
-An app for competing with other people for goal completion
+An app for tracking body measurements